fuegovic/Starguard/docs/troubleshooting.md

 ```

 This one is narrower: the driver refused the **connection string itself**, so
 no client was built at all.
-The server answers `/healthz` with the same 503
-and `{"database":"unavailable","status":"degraded"}` as above, shows visitors
-`The database is unavailable right now.
-Please try again later.` rather than
+In practice it comes from the bot, which then
-the save failure, and the bot logs `Skipping star check: no database
+logs `Skipping star check: no database connection.` every cycle and grants no
-connection.` every cycle.
+roles for as long as it runs.
+The server checks `MONGO_HOST` with the driver
+while loading its configuration, so a value this would reject stops it at
+startup with `Configuration error: MONGO_HOST is not a usable MongoDB
+connection string` instead.
 The usual cause is an unescaped character in the
 password.
 See [a malformed connection string](#a-malformed-connection-string)
 below.